 In the U.S. certain states now have laws that require insurers to pay for the costs of routine care that occur doing the course of a clinical trial.
 Medicare may also cover some of the costs connected with a clinical trial.
 Contact your health insurer or the clinical trial research coordinator, research nurse, or social worker for assistance in determining what costs will be covered and what your financial responsibility will be.
 Because a lack of coverage for some of these costs can keep people from enrolling in trials, the National Cancer Institute is working with major health plans to find solutions.

 What are the different “phases” of clinical trials?

 Clinical trials are usually conducted in a series of steps, called phases.

-Phase II trials attempt to determine whether the new agent or technique works for a specific type of cancer and continue to study its safety and effectiveness.
+Phase II trials attempt to determine whether the new agent or technique works for the specific cancer and continue to study its safety and effectiveness.

 Phase III trials compare the treatment outcomes of patients taking the new therapy with results of people taking standard treatment.
 Participants are randomly assigned to the standard (also called control) group or to the new treatment group.
 This method, called randomization, helps to avoid bias and ensures that human choices or other factors do not affect the study’s results.
-Randomized trials are sometimes set up as “single-blind” or “double-blind” studies – in single-blind studies, patients do not know whether they are receiving the new treatment or the standard treatment; in double-blind studies, research coordinators know which treatment is being administered, but neither the patient nor the clinical physicians and nurses know.
+Randomized trials can be set up as “single-blind” or “double-blind” studies.
+In single-blind studies, patients do not know whether they are receiving the new treatment or the standard treatment; in double-blind studies, research coordinators know which treatment is being administered, but neither the patient nor the clinical physicians and nurses know.
 In most cases, studies move into Phase III testing only after they have shown promise in Phases I and II.
 Phase III trials often include large numbers of participants.